 For this to happen though, governments, businesses, and other institutions need to begin building with sustainability in mind.
 This can happen by investing in infrastructure projects that meet the guidelines laid out in the Paris Agreement and keep those guidelines in mind moving forward.

-Smart and sustainable investments mean cities and communities where we can be productive and healthy while taking care of the natural world.
+Smart and sustainable investments means creating a culture in our cities and communities where we can be productive and healthy while taking care of the natural world.

 Green bonds provide the financing that emerging markets need to finance low-carbon infrastructure developments.
 Sustainable investment opportunities also address the price distortions in the fossil fuel industry, keep politicians accountable for their governance and management of such projects, provide new tools for investments, and invest in clean technology innovations necessary to make green developments more feasible.

 These sound like daunting goals, and they are.
 But any green innovation, project, or policy is a step in the right direction, no matter how small a step.

 Here are ways that green thinkers and innovators have already started their own projects—and inspired others to compete for conscientious investors’ dollars.

 Parley for the Oceans is an organization dedicated to reducing the high amount of plastic waste in the world’s oceans.
 You might not expect them to partner up with shoe manufacturer Adidas on a sustainable project, but they’ve developed products that benefit them both: shoes and sportwear that are made of recycled plastic removed from the oceans.